How to Simplify Modern Digital Accessibility with Sitecore

 Want to increase the traffic to your website?
 What if I told you, this could be done and it wouldn’t cost you a dime?
-Well it turns out that you can, and the solution is web accessibility.
+Well, it turns out that you can, and the solution is digital accessibility.

 Inclusiveness increases your web traffic

-Deque Systems latest research; insights published earlier this year, found that 2/3 of people with severe vision impairments abandoned their online transactions due to the inability to access parts of a website.
+Deque Systems’ insights published late last year found that 2/3 of people with severe vision impairments abandoned their online transactions due to the inability to access parts of a website.
 It was further estimated that companies without accessible websites are losing approximately $6.9 billion a year in business to companies with accessible sites.

-Consecutive studies conducted in 2019 and 2020, demonstrate the ways companies are failing to apply easy to implement solutions that would improve overall accessibility for users with impairments.
-The question is, why are industries struggling with this?
+Consecutive studies conducted in 2019 and 2020, demonstrate the ways companies are failing to apply easy-to-implement solutions that would improve overall digital accessibility for users with impairments.
+The question is, why are industries still struggling with this in 2021?

 Accessible websites are easy to maintain

-The folks at WebAIM conducted an accessibility evaluation on home pages spanning across 1 Million of the highest-ranking websites.
-It was concluded that 98.1% of landing pages had failed to meet the WCAG 2.0 (Web Content Accessibility Guidelines) standards, which is a standard guideline put forth by the World Wide Web Consortium which covers a wide range of recommendations for making web content more accessible.
+The folks at WebAIM conducted an accessibility evaluation on home pages spanning 1 million of the highest-ranking websites.
+It was concluded that 98.1% of landing pages failed to meet WCAG 2.0 (Web Content Accessibility Guidelines) standards, which are the guidelines set forth by the World Wide Web Consortium covering a wide range of recommendations for making web content more accessible.
 Meaning, these sites did not meet the most basic criteria to be considered “accessible”.

-So, my question to you is; why are all these “top” websites not following accessibility standards, even just a little bit?
+So, my question to you is, why are all these “top” websites not following digital accessibility standards?
 I believe it comes down to two reasons.